Assassination of Umberto I of Italy: Bava Beccaris massacre

-Between 6 and 8 May 1898 the population of Milan took to the streets to protest against working conditions and the increase in the price of bread in the previous months, in which also women and children participated.
+Between 6 and 8 May 1898, the population of Milan took to the streets to protest against working conditions and the increase in the price of bread in the previous months, in which women and children participated.

 The Italian government of Antonio Starabba di Rudinì declared a state of siege and gave full powers to General of the Royal Italian Army Fiorenzo Bava Beccaris to repress the revolt.
-The results of the so-called Bava Beccaris massacre were drastic: 81 people were killed and 450 injured.
+The results of the so-called Bava Beccaris massacre were drastic: 81 people were killed, and 450 were injured.